 So, let’s talk about the steps to take as you transition to Medicare.

 The first thing you need to know is that if you wait to enroll, you may have a penalty to pay and may experience a gap in coverage.
 There are only certain times when people can enroll in Medicare.
 Some get Medicare automatically, while others need to apply.
 The first time you can enroll is called your initial enrollment period and it lasts seven months.
 Your initial enrollment period usually begins three months before the month you turn 65 and ends three months after the month you turn 65.
 If you are already receiving Social Security benefits, you will be auto-enrolled into Medicare.
 If not, you have to enroll yourself.

 It’s important to know the only parts of Medicare you will be auto-enrolled into, if that is your situation, is Original Medicare.
 That includes Medicare Part A and Medicare Part B. So, if you need long-term care, dental, vision, hearing, and some other important things, you’ll have to enroll yourself into the proper forms of Medicare.
 Here’s what you can do:

 - Determine if you need additional coverage beyond Parts A and B

 - Apply for Original Medicare at your Social Security office or their website

 - Begin shopping for your additional coverages

-Medicare Gurus, a family-owned independent agency, has roots that date back to 1992. we help thousands of Medicare beneficiaries all over the United States pick and keep the best Medicare Supplement (Medigap), Prescription Drug Plan, and/or Medicare Advantage Plan.
+Bobby Brock Insurance, a family-owned independent agency, has roots that date back to 1992.
+We help thousands of Medicare beneficiaries all over the United States pick and keep the best Medicare Supplement (Medigap), Prescription Drug Plan, and/or Medicare Advantage Plan.
 We make the transition to Medicare seamless and stress-free.